open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Cross-cutting concerns send their state to the next process using `Propagator`s, which are defined as objects used to read and write context data to and from messages exchanged by the applications.
-Each concern creates a set of `Propagator`s for every supported `Format`.
+Each concern creates a set of `Propagator`s for every supported `Propagator` type.

 Propagators leverage the `Context` to inject and extract data for each cross-cutting concern, such as traces and correlation context.

+Propagation is usually implemented via library-specific request interceptors, where the client-side injects values and the server-side extracts them.

 The Propagators API is expected to be leveraged by users writing instrumentation libraries.

-## Format
+## Propagator Types

-A `Format` is a contract representing the restrictions imposed by a specific transport and bound to a data type, in order to propagate in-band context data across process boundaries.
+A `Propagator` type defines the restrictions imposed by a specific transport and bound to a data type, in order to propagate in-band context data across process boundaries.
-`Propagator`s in turn implement a specific `Format`.

-Propagation is usually implemented via library-specific request interceptors, where the client-side injects values and the server-side extracts them.

-The Propagators API currently defines one `Format`:
+The Propagators API currently defines one `Propagator` type:

-- `HTTPTextFormat` is a format requiring `Propagator`s to inject values into and extracts values from carriers as text values.
+- `HTTPTextPropagator` is a type that inject values into and extracts values from carriers as text.

-A binary `Format` will be added in the future.
+A binary `Propagator` type will be added in the future.

 ### Carrier

-A carrier is the medium used by the `Format` contract to read values from and write values to.
+A carrier is the medium used by Propagators to read values from and write values to.
-Each specific `Format` defines its expected carrier type, such as a string map or a byte array.
+Each specific `Propagator` type defines its expected carrier type, such as a string map or a byte array.

-`Propagators` implementing a specific `Format` use its associated carrier type to propagate context data.

 Carriers used at [Inject](#inject) are expected to be mutable.

 ### Operations

-Each `Format` MUST define an `Inject` and an `Extract` operation, in order to write values to and read values from respectively.
-Each `Format`s MUST define the specific carrier type and CAN define additional parameters.
+`Propagator`s MUST define `Inject` and `Extract` operations, in order to write values to and read values from respectively.
+Each `Propagator` type MUST define the specific carrier type and CAN define additional parameters.

 #### Inject